 Uninstalling WordPress

-So I went to the next step: uninstalling the WordPress installation.
+Then I went to the next step: uninstalling the WordPress installation/s.

 Under my account’s hosting services, the url of the main account was available and I accessed the cPanel management section through that.